snowplow/documentation/docs/resources/recipes-tutorials/recipe-data-structures-in-git/index.md

 ```

 :::note
-You'll need to come up with a valid uuid V4 for the `resourceName` of an event spec.
+You'll need to come up with a valid uuid V4 for the `resourceName` of an event specification.
 You can do so by using an (online generator)[https://www.uuidgenerator.net], or running the `uuidgen` command in your terminal
 :::

 :::caution Warning